gaddman/sonnet/README.md

 ```

 ## Usage
 Sounds can be created based on any Wireshark field.
-You can provide your own mapping of fields to notes, or use one of the default provided mappings `protocol` or `ip`.
+You can provide your own mapping of fields to notes, or use one of the default provided mappings `protocol`, `ip`, or `tcp`.

 ### Examples
 Sonify traffic on *Ethernet* interface based on default protocols: